tanstaaflFH/DigiChron/README.md

 The clockface was created as a hobby project.
 I may or may not continue to work on it in the future.
+Probably there will be some further version with some settings for color and with the support for more locales.

+## Contact:

+You can find the clockface sourcecode on [GitHub](https://github.com/tanstaaflFH/DigiChrono) You can contact me under [fh.development@zoho.eu](fh.development@zoho.eu)